KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Preliminaries and Background

 \subsection{SIMD-based PQ Optimization}

-Although LUTs substantially reduce the cost of a distance computation, compared to the direct evaluation, their performance can be further enhanced by leveraging the Single Instruction, Multiple Data (SIMD) capabilities \cite{matsui, lut16simd}.
-This optimization involves storing the LUTs in wide SIMD registers and performing lookups, using the SIMD shuffle instructions, which circumvents expensive RAM accesses and improves computational throughput.
+While lookup tables significantly reduce the computational cost compared to exact distance calculation, performance can be further amplified by leveraging SIMD parallelism \cite{matsui, lut16simd}.
+This optimization strategy involves loading lookup tables into SIMD registers and executing lookups via SIMD shuffle instructions, thereby mitigating the latency associated with frequent memory accesses and increasing instruction throughput.

-For example, if distances in the LUTs are represented as 8-bit unsigned integers and the codebook size per subspace is $K=16$, then each LUT requires $16 \times 8 = 128$ bits.
-A 256-bit SIMD register can therefore hold two such LUTs, enabling two lookup operations to be performed in a single instruction.
-On Kunpeng processors, which feature 128-bit SIMD registers, we adopt the technique, proposed in \cite{matsui}, of concatenating two 128-bit registers to emulate a 256-bit register, achieving a similar degree of acceleration.
-The use of wider SIMD registers directly translates into higher throughput in asymmetric distance computation.
+For instance, if LUT distances are quantized to 8-bit unsigned integers and the codebook size is $K=16$, a single LUT requires $16 \times 8 = 128$ bits.
+A 256-bit SIMD register can therefore accommodate two such LUTs, enabling the processing of two subspaces in a single instruction cycle.
+On Kunpeng processors, which natively utilize 128-bit NEON registers, we adopt the strategy proposed in \cite{matsui} of logically concatenating two 128-bit registers to emulate wider vector operations, ensuring that the architecture's throughput capabilities are fully utilized for asymmetric distance computation.